robertvunabandi/guide-on-mitopenid/README.md

 If you would like to simply integrate MIT OpenID into your app without following this skeleton, skip over that section.

+This guide assumes that you are MIT affiliated.
+You will not be able to log into [oidc.mit.edu](https://oidc.mit.edu/) otherwise.

 ## Use MIT OpenID from this source code

 This code will work correctly for `AuthorizationCode` Oauth2.0 requests (it doesn't matter too much what it is, but if you're curious, go under the section about understanding Oauth2.0).
 So, some parameters will have to be set as said here.